Feb. 1, 2019

 How to be a “real man”: Shake hands.
 Bump shoulders.
 Gimme five.
 Up high.
 Down low.
 Bulk up.
 Try out.
 Make gains.
 Make the team.
 Pump iron.
 Don’t iron that.
 Talk hockey.
 Talk a lot.
 Not about feelings.
 Get angry.
 Put them in their place.
 Don’t get emotional.
 Don’t do drama.
 Wear black.
 Wear blue.
 Not light blue.
 Explain things.
 Keep it straight.
 Be a man.
 Don’t be a girl.
 Got it?

 What are we to make of the long list of things our society says “real men” are supposed to do?
 We might prefer to think such a stereotypical view of masculinity is outdated, but rewriting the “real man” list remains a high-priority item, according to Dr. Michael Kehler, PhD, of the University of Calgary.

-Kehler is a Werklund School of Education research professor, specializing in masculinity studies.
+Kehler is a Werklund School of Education research professor specializing in masculinity studies.
 His research focuses on how boys and men learn what it means to be a man, particularly as they navigate the fraught spaces of schools — from classrooms to locker rooms.
-His research questions traditional views of masculinity, the power and privilege of being a “real man,” and the gender biases in education systems.
+His research questions traditional views of masculinity, the power and privilege associated with being a “real man,” and the gender biases in education systems.

 Gender bias 101